Errazuriz - Vallée de l'Aconcagua La Cumbre 2019

 About the wine:

 Errázuriz was one of the first wineries in Chile to experiment with Syrah.
 That was in the early 1990s, and it has come a long way since then.
 The first vintage of La Cumbre, its most ambitious Syrah, was produced in 2001.
 It has also evolved significantly in recent years, shifting from thicker, riper versions to vintages like this one, which—despite coming from a very hot year—displays red fruit with striking freshness, thanks in large part to the earlier harvests the winery team has chosen over the past five years.
-This has resulted in greater liveliness in all the wines in general, and this one in particular also features firmer tannins that help support the wine on the palate and give it structure in addition to its refreshing and flavorful fruit.
+This has resulted in greater liveliness across the entire range of wines, and this one in particular also features firmer tannins that help support the wine on the palate and give it structure, in addition to its refreshing and flavorful fruit.
 This Syrah contains 4% Viognier in the blend.

 1JOUR1VIN PRICE